hbsmith/BioXP/LOG.md

 - now i need to find the minimal seeds for these
   - started 11 concurrent runs at 6:50pm on Tues sept 10
   - last batch of 6 finished running at ~1pm Wed sept 11

+### 2019-09-12

+- for some reason, water is NOT being included as a scope target even for seeds which start with water.
+  - it's because for some reason water is missing from the `targets/Freilich09.json` file.
+  - I think I should just assume that everything makes water.... **update, it doesn't. check the 2019-09-12 jupyter notebook in the encxp dir**
+  -